 The Division of Real Estate maintains and updates a list of educational courses that have been approved by the Board of Real Estate Appraisers for continuing education.

-- Courses that can be credited toward continuing education will have "CE" noted in the column next to the course expiration date.
+Courses that have been approved for Continuing Education ("CE"), Continuing Education with an exam, and/or Qualifying Education ("QE") will have the approved number of credits listed in the applicable column.
 Courses approved by the Board will be the only courses that count toward your continuing education.